 PHARBE 513 Clinical Development (4)

 Evaluates clinical development strategies including comprehensive drug candidate life cycle plan.
 Covers clinical trial design, FDA and Institutional Review Boards, ethics, consents, safety, and quality.
 Discusses target product profiles, phase III study synopses, informed consents, and SWOT analyses.
 Students present phase II results and debate go no go decisions.
-Offered:
+Offered: A.

 PHARBE 519 Journal Research Seminar (1) Minie

 Presentation and discussion of topics related to the medical, clinical, and pharmaceutical technology fields.
 Offered: jointly with MEDENG 519; AWSpS.

 Emphasizes concepts and the techniques/methodologies used in molecular biotechnologies.
 Uses practice-oriented lectures and laboratories to cover issue culture and assays, recombinant DNA methodologies such as SNA isolation, restriction mapping, cloning, site-directed mutagenesis, DNA sequencing, PCR techniques and applications, protein electrophoresis, ELISA analysis, and Western/Southern blotting methodologies.
 Offered: A.